What are the dates for the program?

-- An academic year is actually a relatively brief period of time considering the fact that you have invested many years in getting to where you are as an accomplished leader.
-Transitioning the expertise, relationships, and passions you have developed into a new focus thoughtfully in a resource-rich environment like a university campus helps to ensure you make the right choices for what should be the most fulfilling part of your life.
-The alternative is a somewhat random walk without the tools and talent that Notre Dame and your fellow cohort members can bring to this incredibly significant set of decisions.
+- We believe you will find an academic year to actually be a relatively brief period of time, considering the many years you have invested in getting to where you are as an accomplished leader.
+Thoughtfully transitioning the expertise, relationships, and passions you have developed into a new focus in a resource-rich environment like a university campus helps to ensure you make the right choices for what should be the most fulfilling part of your life.

 The program is designed with the flexibility to allow for you to continue to be involved in the family, community, and board activities you continue to be engaged in while participating in this rare opportunity to discern, discover, and pursue your mission at this stage in life.

 I am ready for something new to focus on in my life but I don’t know what.

 - Discerning the right next step is critically important, and we will provide information and tools to help ensure you have an opportunity to develop an awareness and understanding of both yourself and the opportunities that Notre Dame can provide.
 This will commence with information provided through the application process and be further developed in sessions throughout the summer before the program begins in the fall.